-Absent Narratives Resources 2015-2016
+Absent Narratives Resources

+The Absent Narratives Resource Collection is a free, searchable database of over 1,000 resources, including ready-to-use videos, teacher guides, and readings.
 The Minnesota Humanities Center is committed to helping people tell their stories.
 These stories, histories, and contributions are the Absent Narratives that are often left out of the mainstream story of Minnesota and many of its K-12 classrooms.
-These resources and many more can be found on the Absent Narratives Resource Collection, a free, searchable database of over 900 ready-to-use videos, teacher guides, and readings.
 Items included in the resource collection have been created or developed by the Humanities Center and its partners.
+These resources and many more can be found on The Absent Narratives Resource Collection at: